keva-dev/reactif/README.md

 Also, please don't forget to pass your loadData (which is a side-effect function) to the `.onMounted` function like in the above code.

+For better performance, multiple property updates may be batched into a single, asynchronous render.

 ### Event Binding

 (working on improvements)